In this post, you will find the current laws for the use of drones in Singapore.

 Maximum flight altitude: The maximum permitted flight altitude in Singapore is 60 meters (200 feet).

-Maximum horizontal distance and FPV: Drones may only be operated in sight in Singapore.
+Maximum horizontal distance and FPV: Drones may only be operated in the direct line of sight in Singapore.

-Compulsory insurance: We recommend flying only with a valid aviation liability insurance in Singapore.
+Compulsory insurance: We recommend flying only with a valid aviation liability drone insurance in Singapore.

 Maximum take-off weight (MTOW): Drones weighing more than 7 kilograms may only be used with appropriate permits (Operator & Activity Permits).

-Distance to airports: Drones are not allowed to fly within a radius of 5 kilometers of an airport.
+Distance to airports: Drones are not allowed to fly within a radius of 5 kilometres of an airport.

 Class 1: Use of a drone for commercial purposes or private for a take-off mass of more than 7 kilograms

 Class 2: Use of a drone for private purposes above the height limit or near airports